 1. Covering all life-cycle stages

 All construction products and materials now need to declare modules A1-A3, C1-C4 and D. Only under very specific conditions it still possible to do a cradle-to-gate (A1-A3) EPD assessment.
-In all other cases, the end of life (EOL) and more specifically the benefits to end-of-life recycling need to be included.
+In all other cases, the end-of-life (EOL) and more specifically the loads and benefits to end-of-life recycling need to be included.
 Since many EPDs do not currently take all modules into account, the revision will mean additional work for many people.

-2. Accounting for the benefits of end-of-life recycling
+2. Accounting for the loads and benefits of end-of-life recycling

-Calculating the benefits of end-of-life recycling (module D) become more complete, but also more complex.
-The approach for end-of-life calculations in the revised EN 15804 standard is based on the PEF EOL formula.
+By calculating the loads and benefits of end-of-life recycling (module D) the LCA becomes more complete, but also more complex.
+The approach for end-of-life calculations in the revised EN 15804 standard is still based on the ‘end of waste’ criterium and therefore not based on the PEF EOL formula.
 We are working on creating some examples on how to do the EOL calculation in SimaPro.

 3. Reporting on biogenic carbon

-The mass of biogenic carbon in the product and packaging now needs to be declared.
+The amount of CO2 taken up in biomass equals the amount of CO2 emissions from the biomass at the end of life.
+Over all life-cycle stages, this results in a zero score on Global Warming Potential – biogenic, apart from conversion into methane, etc. The mass of biogenic carbon in the product and packaging now needs to be declared separately.
 This may require collecting additional data.
 Alternatively, the PEF Category Rules (PEFCR) may specify the biogenic carbon content of their product category.
 This is the case for some of the PEFCRs.
 In the coming years, the product category rules (PCR) will be updated and the approach taken by the different sectors will become clear.

 4. Reporting a broader set of environmental indicators

 A broader set of environmental indicators will need to be reported.
-In line with the PEF’s International Reference Life Cycle Data (ILCD) method, reports need to include 13 core environmental indicators and 6 additional environmental indicators.
+In line with the PEF’s International Reference Life Cycle Data (ILCD) method, reports need to include 13 core environmental indicators (which are different from the former EN 15804) and 6 additional environmental indicators.
 We will make this method available in SimaPro, so you can report on all the required indicators.